 Install fail2ban on Ubuntu & WordPress

-The fail2ban is not pre-installed in Ubuntu cloud server.
+The fail2ban is not pre-installed in the Ubuntu cloud server.
 You can run the following command to update the APT repository and install the fail2ban program.

 sudo apt-get update sudo apt-get install fail2ban